Harvard Exit Theater Building

 Entities found in the First Floor Lobby

 Two different female entities and their friends have been seen here, in person and in photos taken of a supposedly empty room.
-Theater Manager, Janet Wainwright, who was the Theater Manager for 10 years, in charge of opening up the theater, met these spirits and felt they were positive and helpful.
+Theater Manager, Janet Wainwright, who was the Theater Manager for 10 years, met these spirits and felt they were positive and helpful.

-On one of her first days on the job, Janet Wainwright walked into the lobby and was startled to see a woman, sitting in a chair near the fireplace, reading a book.
-The woman was described as having her hair in a bun on top of her head, wearing a long, floral dress and was just slightly see-through.
-Much to her fascination and horror, the woman slowly melted into thin air.
+On one of her first days on the job, Janet walked into the lobby and was startled to see a woman, sitting in a chair near the fireplace, reading a book.
+The woman had her hair in a bun on top of her head, wore a long, floral dress, and was just slightly see-through.
+Much to Janet’s fascination and horror, the woman slowly melted into thin air.
 At other meetings in the lobby, this ghostly female entity would look up at Janet or any human being standing there, smile pleasantly, turn off the lamp and walk out of the room.

-It is traditional to have a fire burning in the first floor fireplace for the enjoyment of the film patrons waiting to go into the auditorium for the evening’s film presentation.
+It is traditional to have a fire burning in the first floor fireplace for the enjoyment of film patrons waiting to go into the auditorium for the evening’s film presentation.
 This responsibility was the duty of the evening Theater Manager.
-This was the first job Janet W. did upon arriving.
-Every once and awhile, the fire was already burning brightly before Janet had arrived; a spirit had helped with the chores!!
-On these occasions, the chairs had been moved around the fire as if people had been chatting, enjoying the company.
+It was the first job Janet did upon arriving.
+Every once in awhile, the fire was already burning brightly before Janet had arrived; a spirit had helped with the chores!!
+On these occasions, the chairs had been moved around the fire as if people had been chatting, enjoying each others’ company.
 The chairs had always been moved back to their places before closing the Theater doors the night before.

-Sometimes, Janet didn’t have to enter the darkened lobby to light the fire, because she would see a tall female entity leave the lobby, switching on the lights as she left the room, on both the first floor and the third floor.
+Sometimes, Janet didn’t have to enter the darkened lobby to light the fire, because she would see a tall female entity leave the lobby, switching on the lights as she left, on both the first and third floors.

-It is thought that this tall entity could be the spirit of Bertha K. Landis, a strong president of the Women’s Century Club and the City Federation of Women’s Clubs, who also was Seattle’s first mayor.
+It is thought that this tall entity could be the spirit of Bertha K. Landis, the strong president of the Women’s Century Club and the City Federation of Women’s Clubs, who was also Seattle’s first mayor.
 She seems to like to help out the Theater Managers, and keep an eye on the place, while hanging out in a place she loved.

 Second Floor Experiences

 As mentioned above in the First Floor Theater section, a woman was murdered in the Harvard Exit during the 1940s.
-Medium Sylvia Brown describes this apparition as being a short woman, an actress dressed in a Victorian period long dress, who was suffocated, meeting a violent end, which often creates a restless, unhappy spirit.
+Medium Sylvia Brown describes this apparition as being a short woman, an actress dressed in a Victorian-period long dress, who was suffocated, meeting a violent end, which often creates restless, unhappy spirits.

-Although the hauntings mainly occur on the first and third floor, a female apparition, a sad, forlorn soul, has appeared several times to various people working in the administrative offices, scaring the socks off the living.
+Although the hauntings occur mainly on the first and third floors, a female apparition, a sad, forlorn soul, has appeared several times to various people working in the administrative offices.
 When she isn’t getting her kicks upsetting the living on the second floor, an apparition of her description has been seen in the balcony of the first floor.
 (See above – First Floor Theater Hauntings)

-On one occasion, a man working in second floor administration office suddenly heard a woman crying as if her heart was breaking.
+On one occasion, a man working in the second floor administration office suddenly heard a woman crying as if her heart was breaking.
 Going out in the hall, he saw a female in emotional distress.
-Thinking she was a real human being, he approaches her to offer comfort, but she vanishes into the air!
+Thinking she was a real human being, he approached her to offer comfort, but she vanished into the air!

 The Third Floor Hauntings

 The Spirit of Bertha Landis enjoys appearing briefly to the living in the third floor lobby as well as the first floor lobby it seems.
-She is the most common apparition spotted by the living, and doesn’t plan to leave anytime soon, as discussed under the First Floor Lobby Section, found above.
+She is the most common apparition spotted by the living, and doesn’t plan to leave anytime soon.

-The third floor is the favorite place where what they call a “Thought Form” is strongly felt and makes its home, with the purpose of watching out over the building.
-It is described by Jane Riese and J.R.
-Benight as a entity formed by mass energy, often from negative sources, which has no personality, just a collective will, that is often arrogant, dictatorial in nature.
+The third floor is the favorite place for what they call a “Thought Form”, which is a strongly felt entity that makes its home,with the purpose of watching out over the building.
+It is described by Jane and J.R. as a being formed by mass energy, often from negative sources, which has no personality, just a collective will, that is often arrogant, dictatorial in nature.

-Jane Riese and J.R.
-Benight contacted this Thought Form through a medium and came to the following conclusion.
-This Thought Form was molded over many years from several sources.
+Jane and J.R. contacted this Thought Form through a medium and came to the conclusion that it was molded over many years from several sources.